Restaurants Brighton guide to

 Independent breweries, local pubs, and great beer across Sussex

-The Sussex Brewery scene has become a hotbed for craft brewing, with a thriving mix of long-established names and new-wave microbreweries bringing bold ideas to the region’s pint glasses.
+The Sussex Brewery scene has become a hotbed for craft brewing, with a thriving mix of long-established names and new-wave Sussex microbreweries bringing bold ideas to the region’s pint glasses.
 From traditional ales to modern hop-forward styles, the diversity and quality of beer being brewed here is matched by the passion of the people behind it.

 This guide gives a snapshot of the breweries operating across Sussex and where to enjoy their beers – whether at the source or in one of the many independent pubs and bars that champion local pours.
 It’s a curated overview, celebrating the growing beer scene across Brighton and Sussex.